BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^47]: **Why Backup?** Pragmatically, it's good to always make sure your backup is up-to-date.
 But, we also don't have a lot of data on the longevity of MicroSD cards.
 Our current belief is that they last 10 years (but is that a median, an average, a minimum? we're not sure) and that they remain fresher if exercised.
 So, every year you make sure you read and write to your card.
 And every three years, you replace it.

 [^48]: **Destroying MicroSD Cards.** We like scissors.
 See [How to Destroy a Memory Card](https://www.askcybersecurity.com/how-to-destroy-memory-card/) for more.

+[^lawyer]: **Lawyerly Precautions.** Before giving any materials to a lawyer, make sure they are sealed in an opaque envelope in a tamper-evident bag.
+Tell your lawyer to never reveal the information except in person to you or an heir following your death / incapacitation.

 [^A1]: **Locale Lossage.** The biggest danger to resilience is ignoring the loss of a single locale.
 There are no SPOFs for locations, so it's OK if you suddenly find your Primary Storage or even your Home unavialable.
 Potential problems arise when a second locale loss stacks atop the first one.
 That means: if you lose a single locale, you should immediately replace it as a top priority.
 Similarly, if you ever entirely lose a key, sweep your funds.